Itiode/school-taste-api/README.md

 # TODO

-- A notification can only be created if the resource isn't more than a day old.
-Notifications like likes, comments, etc.
+- A notification should only be created if the resource isn't more than a day old.
+Notifications such as likes, comments, etc.
 - Change to using the thumbnail image for a post (on-create and on-react) and comment notifications etc.
 - Change to using the complete SubPost type